plantster01/citypulse/README.md

 CityPulse currently supports public 311 datasets from Boston, New York City, and San Francisco.

-1. The website requests recently closed public 311 records from the selected city’s open data API.
+1. The website requests the most recently closed public 311 records from the selected city’s open data API.
 2. It keeps closed requests with valid area names and open/closed timestamps.
 3. It uses a 30-day outlier guard so rare old closures do not distort the averages.
 4. It calculates how many hours each request took to resolve.
 5. It groups requests by area.
 6. It ranks areas using only places with at least 25 tickets to avoid tiny-sample distortion.

-The site runs entirely in the browser.
-There is no backend server, database, or private data collection.

 ## Data Source